-In this section, you can find out more about training programmes for primary school teachers, PGCE (Postgraduate Certificate in Education) students in Modern Foreign Languages, Foreign Language Assistants, or for people who would like to develop skills in French language teaching (FLE, Français Langue Etrangère).
+In this section, you can find out more about training opportunities for primary and secondary school teachers, PGCE (Postgraduate Certificate in Education) students in Modern Foreign Languages, Foreign Language Assistants, or for people who would like to develop skills in French language teaching (FLE, Français Langue Etrangère).

 For primary school teachers: The Primary French Project